FREE SHIPPING on every order to the US

 To comply with Canadian International Pharmacy Association regulations you are permitted to order a 3-month supply or the closest package size available based on your personal prescription. read more

-Tobramycin Information
+Tobramycin Ophthalmic Information

 Ophthalmic tobramycin is used to treat eye infections.
 Tobramycin is in a class of medications called antibiotics.
 It works by killing bacteria that cause infections.